rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

 ![streamly-list-keyspace][streamly-list-keyspace]

-### 5. Create your output topic
+### 5. Create a Mqtt topic
-To create a new topic :
+To create a Mqtt topic :

-  - Go to Kafka tab
+  - Go to Messaging tab
-  - Write the name of the index in Index name box.
-We assume that the name is `greenspace-kafka-logstash`.
+  - Switch type to Mqtt
-  - Define the number of partitions(eg `1`), maximum messages(eg `100`), replication(eg `1`), retention(eg `1`) and Authorized hosts(eg `*`).
+  - Provide the name of the topic, in the Topic Name box (eg `greenspace/mqtt/topic`).
+It should start with your namespace.
-  - Enable Unsecured read and Unsecured write buttons.
+  - Set authorized hosts to `*` so that the topic can be access from anywhere.

 ![streamly-create-topic][streamly-create-topic]

-  - Click on Add New Index button
+  - Click on ADD NEW TOPIC

-The indexes appears in the list of existing indexes:
+The topics appears in the list of existing topics:

 ![streamly-list-topics][streamly-list-topics]

 ### 6. Get your access and secret keys
   - Click on the Profile icon